darshilgit/learning-redis/GETTING_STARTED.md

 Why: Eviction policies prevent crashes
 ```

-### Strategy 2: Compare with Kafka
+### Strategy 2: Build Mental Models
 ```
-If you took the Kafka course, constantly compare:
+For each Redis feature, build mental models:
-- Pub/Sub vs Kafka Topics
+- What problem does it solve?
-- Streams vs Kafka Streams
+- What are the trade-offs?
-- When to use each
+- When would I use this in production?
-- Using them together
+- What alternatives exist?

-This deepens understanding of both!
+This deepens understanding and helps in interviews!
 ```

 ### Strategy 3: Production Mindset